-Financial Highlights FY 2022
+Financial Highlights FY 2023

-The financial position of the Rappahannock-Rapidan Regional Commission remains stable and positive, following a period between 2010 and 2015 that required annual utilization of reserve funds to balance revenues and expenditures.
-In FY 2017, the Commission made the determination to begin restoring reserve funds with a primary goal of achieving a balance of six months' operating expenses and secondary goal of addressing long-term debt liabilities.
-This stated strategy, along with successful grant applications for environmental, transportation, housing, and hazard mitigation projects have resulted in increases in net position in the past five fiscal years.
+The financial position of the Rappahannock-Rapidan Regional Commission remains stable and positive.
+Following a period of utilizing reserve funds to balance revenues and expenditures, the Commission made the determination to begin restoring reserve funds with a primary goal of achieving a balance of six months' operating expenses and secondary goal of addressing long-term debt liabilities in 2018.
+This stated strategy, along with successful grant awards for environmental, transportation, housing, and hazard mitigation projects have resulted in increases in net position over the past five fiscal years.

-In FY 2022, the Commission continued its successful programmatic efforts in housing and homelessness leadership, transportation and mobility planning, tourism, environmental coordination, and regional coordination.
-Of particular note in FY 2022 are the continuation of Chesapeake Bay watershed planning, increased awards for the Commission's Mobility Management program, award and initial development of the PDC Housing Development Program, introduction of a Farm to School Liaison program and continued support for the Commission's role as Foothills Housing Network lead agency.
+In FY 2023, the Commission continued its successful programmatic efforts in transportation and mobility management, environmental and food system coordination, housing development, homeless services, tourism and services to local governments.
+Of particular note in FY 2023 are the continuation of Chesapeake Bay watershed planning, increased awards for the Commission's Mobility Management and Regional Transportation Collaborative program, implementation of the PDC Housing Development Program, and continuing support for the Farm to School Liaison program and for the Commission's role as Foothills Housing Network lead agency.